zzzprojects/learn-orm/tutorials/dapper/overview.md

 Dapper is an open-source, lightweight ORM developed by the Stack Overflow team.
 It is a simple object mapper for the Microsoft .NET platform.

  - It is a framework for mapping an object-oriented domain model to a traditional relational database.
- - It is free as open-source software that is distributed under a dual license, either the Apache License 2.0 or the MIT License.
+ - It is free as open-source software distributed under a dual license, either the Apache License 2.0 or the MIT License.

 ## What is ORM